 Inspired by the grand tradition of history painting he witnessed in Europe, Earl returned to the United States in December 1815 with ideas for a grand-scale historical composition.
 Landing in Savannah, Georgia, he traveled about the southern states making portraits for inclusion in a portrayal of the battle of New Orleans.
 Although he never completed this project, his experience in the South was valuable.
 He established a reputation as a portraitist and met General Andrew Jackson, who was to become his lifelong patron and friend.

 Earl visited Jackson's home in Nashville, Tennessee, known as "The Hermitage," in January 1817, and painted portraits of the general, his family, and friends.
 He married Mrs. Andrew Jackson's niece, Jane Caffery, on 19 May 1819.
 She died in childbirth the following year.

 After the death of Mrs. Jackson in 1828, Earl became the General's closest companion and lived at The Hermitage.
 When Jackson was elected president, the artist accompanied him to the White House, where he was known as "Court Painter" and "the King's painter."
 Jackson returned to The Hermitage after his second term in office, taking Earl with him.
 The painter died there on 16 September 1838.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Morrissey, Eleanor Fleming.
 Portraits in Tennessee Painted Before 1866.
 National Society of Colonial Dames of America in Tennessee, Nashville (?), 1964.